 Orders & Services

-All services have been impacted by the ongoing COVID-19 pandemic and are contingent upon available staff resources.
+All services are contingent upon available staff resources.
 Turnaround times may be longer.
 We appreciate your patience and flexibility.

 Paper photocopies, low-resolution digital reproductions (PDFs), high-resolution digital reproductions and original or archival time-based media conversion services for purposes of supporting teaching, research, and other scholarship.
 The RBML provides reproductions from our collections upon request as long as the staff determines that copying will not harm the original document(s) or violate copyright law.